-"Eligible Restoration Costs" would be defined in CRA guidelines developed in conjunction with representatives from the industry together with Heritage Canada The National Trust.
+"Eligible Restoration Costs" would be defined in CRA guidelines developed in conjunction with representatives from the industry together with the National Trust for Canada.
 These guidelines could draw upon the knowledge gained under the Commercial Heritage Properties Incentive Fund (CHPIF).